BASE jumping: Safety

+Recent statistics reflect improved safety of the activity.
+The 2024 Bridge Day Event which saw the participation of 325 BASE jumpers completing 755 BASE jumps resulted in zero jumper injuries, in contrast to two non-jumper related medical transports from the same event.
+And in the year 2023 the United States saw zero BASE fatalities.
 A study of BASE jumping fatalities estimated that the overall annual fatality risk in 2002 was one fatality per 60 participants.
 A study of 20,850 BASE jumps from the Kjerag Massif in Norway reported nine fatalities over the 11-year period from 1995 to 2005, or one in every 2,317 jumps.
 However, at that site, one in every 254 jumps over that period resulted in a nonfatal accident.
 BASE jumping is one of the most dangerous recreational activities in the world, with a fatality and injury rate 43 times higher than that of parachuting from a plane.

-As of 4 January 2023, the BASE Fatality List records 444 deaths for BASE jumping since April 1981.
+As of 4 January 2023, the BASE Fatality List records 480 deaths for BASE jumping since April 1981.